sstuqtd/editor-framework/docs/packages/create-panels.md

   "panel": {
     "main": "panel/panel.js",
     "type": "dockable",
-    "title": "Simple",
+    "title": "Simple Panel Title",
     "width": 800,
     "height": 600
   }
 }
 ```

 Once your package is loaded, you can use `Editor.Panel.open('simple')` to open your panel.
+Note that the argument passed to `Editor.Panel.open` corresponds to the `name` field in the package's JSON definition.

 ## Panel ID